RazShoham207/app1/README.md

-# Wellcome to the Restaurants Recomandation application
+# Welcome to the Restaurants Recommendation application

 For Installation instraction see the Wiki